Autism Resource Center

 2. Your child has received a diagnosis of ASD and recommendation for ABA treatment.

-3. You have chosen an eligible ABA service provider and notified Lucet of your choice.
+3. You have chosen an eligible ABA service provider and notified New Directions of your choice.

 To conduct the initial assessment, the ABA provider will meet with you and your child for an in-depth evaluation.
 This evaluation will include a review of the completed comprehensive diagnostic evaluation, previous treatment attempts, current medical and behavioral treatments, and any academic education- based support plans.
 Based upon the needs and deficits in function identified, your ABA provider will create a proposed treatment plan.
 Treatment plans include: